How to Create Your Own Homeschool Curriculum

 We take our time and alternate between science and history.
 I teach all three of my children, who are each around two years apart in age, science and social studies on the same level.
 I’ve found that Story of the World is great for all grade levels.

 The boys usually color a page from the activity book or draw while I read the history lesson.
 Sometimes my oldest son takes notes.
-We try to read a chapter at a time, but sometimes the boys have questions during the lesson that prompt us to go more in depth on a particular event.
+We try to read one chapter at a time, but sometimes the boys have questions during the lesson that prompt us to go more in depth on a particular event.

 Another great thing about Story of the World is that it can be used for both religious-based and secular homeschool choices.
 We are a spiritual family, but we don’t incorporate our religious beliefs into every school subject.
 We appreciate learning about what other cultures have believed about the supernatural throughout history.
-Story of the World doesn’t skip over the beliefs of other cultures and it doesn’t glorify one set of beliefs over another.
+Story of the World doesn’t skip over the beliefs of other cultures, and it doesn’t glorify one set of beliefs over another.
 Although the author is Christian, the books refrain from bias where religion is concerned.

 Various books from American Education Publishing.
 From Comprehensive Curriculum of Basic Skills for each elementary grade level to specific elementary school subject such as Maps and Geography and Grammar and Punctuation, these books have been a valuable resource for worksheets that go along with the lessons I create.